18 Top-Rated Places to Visit in Europe in Summer

 This Spanish gem offers food so good, you'll beg for seconds, lively music to entice you to dance in the streets, and a bevy of museums and galleries to explore.
 Insider's tip: June and July are the best summer months to visit; some shop owners take the month of August off.

-The Mad Cool music festival takes place in early July, offering guests a chance to rock out to some of their favorite performers in a large, open-air venue.
+The Mad Cool Festival takes place in early July.
+This event gives you the chance to rock out to some of their favorite performers in a large, open-air venue.

-When you've had enough of exploring Madrid's busy streets and crowded tourist attractions, hop in a bus, train, or rental car to explore the many day-trip-worthy sites and towns nearby.
-The Toledo and Segovia Tour offers a tour of three cities in one day.
+When you've had enough of exploring Madrid's busy streets and tourist attractions, hop in a bus, train, or rental car to explore the many day-trip-worthy sites and towns nearby.
+If you have time for just one excursion, head to Toledo, a UNESCO World Heritage Site.

 View of Florence's Duomo and the city